tetratelabs-attic/getenvoy.io/site/content/blog/announcing-the-getenvoy-project.md

 ## Get Started ##

 To get started with GetEnvoy, use our instructions for [installing Envoy](/install/envoy).
-If you want to try out our Envoy distributions on Google Traffic director, check out our [blog post](/blog/using-getenvoy-with-traffic-director/) on why and how to do so.

 ## Call To Action ##